Fitness vs Bodybuilding – Are They Really That Different?

 Competitive bodybuilding started out as a well-intentioned sport that tried to replicate the spirit of Ancient Greece, but, it quickly lost sight of its path and went backward.
 Competitive bodybuilding started as a freak show, transformed itself into art, and then went back to being a bigger freak show.

-After the golden era of bodybuilding ended around the 80s, the men who popularized the sport began to retire and focus on promoting the basics of bodybuilding – which we now know as fitness (weight training, nutrition, recovery) – to the public.
-In the meantime, the new breed of competitive bodybuilders kept pushing the envelope by building bigger and freakier physiques.
+After the golden era of bodybuilding ended around the 80s, the men who popularized to sport began to retire and focus on promoting the basics of bodybuilding – which we now know as fitness (weight training, nutrition, recovery) – to the public.
+In the mean time, the new breed of competitive bodybuilders kept pushing the envelope by building bigger and freakier physiques.

 The public wasn’t too happy and didn’t agree with the direction of the sport, so, they naturally stopped following it.
 They would much rather watch Arnold Schwarzenegger’s instructional training program on television than sit through two hours of monsters posing in their underwear.
 People wanted to be healthy, fit, and attractive – not transform themselves into monsters.